hana-4/BERT-news-classifier/README.md

 # BERT from scratch for News Classification

 This project is a category based news filtering system leveraging the **BERT model built from scratch**, pretrained on **WikiText-103**, and **fine-tuned on AG News** dataset.
 The app is powered by **Streamlit** and uses **NewsAPI** to fetch the latest headlines.
-Based on user input, it classifies the articles and retrieves news items from the selected category.
+It classifies the news articles and displays items from the category selected by the user.

 ![Alt text](app.png)